Business Automation for Small Teams (2026 Guide)

 3. No Error Handling

-What happens when the API is down?
-When a required field is empty?
-When the customer replies in an unexpected language?
-Every automation needs a fallback path — usually notifying a human to step in.
+What happens when a connection goes down?
+When a form field comes in empty?
+When a customer responds in a language you didn’t expect?
+Every automation needs a fallback — and almost always, that fallback is alerting a human to take a look.

 4. Ignoring the Human Handoff

-The best automations know when to hand off to a person.
-A WhatsApp chatbot that cannot escalate to a human agent is worse than no chatbot at all.
-Always build in escape routes.
+The best automations recognize when they’ve hit their limit and pass the conversation to a person.
+A WhatsApp chatbot that has no way to escalate to a human agent is often worse than having no chatbot at all — it frustrates customers without solving anything.
+Always build in a way out.

 5. Choosing Tools Based on Marketing